 April 21, 2021

-Visiting the Statue of Liberty is one of the most memorable experiences in New York City, but it’s not without its complications.
+Visiting the Statue of Liberty is one of the most memorable experiences in New York City and an absolute must for visitors, but it’s not without its complications.
 Unlike Central Park or Times Square, there is a good deal of planning involved in order to prepare for your visit.
 And not everything you need to plan for is obvious.

 In this post, I’ll share some of the most valuable tips I’ve learned from my time as a Statue of Liberty tour guide.
 From dressing for the occasion to where you should go, by the end of this list you’ll be an expert on visiting the statue.